List of Coronation Street characters introduced in 2019: Bernie Winter

-Bernie Winter, played by Jane Hazlegrove, made her first appearlance on 24 July 2019.
+Bernie Winter (also Alahan) played by Jane Hazlegrove, made her first appearance on 24 July 2019.
 The character and Hazlegrove's casting details were announced on 1 May 2019.
 Bernie is introduced as the "estranged" mother of established characters Gemma Winter (Dolly-Rose Campbell) and Paul Foreman (Peter Ash).
 Hazlegrove expressed her delight at her casting and recalled how she began her acting career on Coronation Street, having portrayed Sue Clayton in 1985.
 On Hazlegrove's casting, a show spokesperson commented, "We are very pleased that the fantastic Jane Hazlegrove has agreed to join the cast as the irrepressible and impossible Gemma's even more irrepressible and impossible mother.
 Fur will fly!"
 Hazlegrove began filming in May 2019.
 The first image of Hazlegrove in the role of Bernie was released on 1 June 2019.
 Joe Anderton of Digital Spy thought that the actress appeared "almost unrecognisable" as Bernie and quipped that she had been "Gemma'd".

-Bernie is billed as "an old raver who still sees herself as a free spirit" and dislikes hard work and responsibility.
+Bernie was billed as "an old raver who still sees herself as a free spirit" and dislikes hard work and responsibility.
 Her backstory states that she struggled as a parent to Gemma and Paul, having repeatedly let them down as she embarked on a "party lifestyle".
 She is first mentioned in April 2019 when Bernie fails to support Gemma after she plans to leave Weatherfield, the show's fictional setting.
 Bernie arrives to support Gemma through her pregnancy and prove herself as a mother.
 While Gemma is pleased to see her, Paul is "suspicious of her motives".
 Campbell believed that Bernie's arrival would supply "a real insight into what made Gemma the person she is today".
 She added that Gemma is pleased that her mother is there to assist her in her pregnancy.